FleekHQ/fleek-docs/docs/internet-computer-hosting/domain-management.md

 If the verify dns was successfull, the domain name will become blue.
 ![](imgs/finished-add-domain.png)

-### Upgrading to New DNS Configuration (DDOS Protected)
+### Upgrading to New DNS Configuration

-If you setup your Fleek site/app with a DNS domain before May 2021, you are using Fleek's old infrastructure with HAProxy.
+If you setup your Fleek site/app with a DNS domain before May 2021, you are using our old DNS configuration with HAProxy.

-Since then, we have upgraded and migrated to a new infrastructure that uses BunnyCDN to provide users that utilize DNS domains with CDN & security perks:
+Since then, we have upgraded to a new infrastructure that uses BunnyCDN to provide users that utilize DNS domains with CDN & security perks:

 - Automatic DDOS/HTTP attack protection
 - Perma-caching
 - Faster auto-routing

+If your domain was added before May 2020, you need to upgrade your legacy DNS configuration to take advantage of this.
+Furthermore, domains using the previous configuration will stop working by May 31st.

+There is a difference in how to upgrade your DNS settings depending **whether you use Cloudflare as your DNS provider, or not.** See the separate sections below.

+#### Requirements for Upgrading DNS

-**Important requirement**: This new infrastructure requires you that your DNS service/provider where you acquired your domain supports **ANAME records**.
-Make sure your provider does so **before trying to migrate**, or move to a new provider if needed.
+**Important requirement**.
+This new infrastructure requires you that your DNS service/provider where you acquired your domain supports **ANAME records**.
+Make sure your provider does so **before trying to upgrade**, or move to a new provider if needed.

+**Does you DNS provider not support ANAME?** You can point your domain to Cloudflare name server and use their DNS service.
+It's free, and it supports ANAME records.
+[Find more details on this here.](https://support.cloudflare.com/hc/en-us/articles/205195708-Changing-your-domain-nameservers-to-Cloudflare)

+### Upgrading DNS Configuration (Non Cloudflare Providers)

 To migrate your site log into your Fleek account, and do this for every site that uses a custom DNS domain.
 Once you're logged in, visit the hosting tab, and click on a site on the list to get started.

 ![](imgs/dns.gif)

 Once inside a site's detail view, visit the SETTINGS tab and there, look for the Domain Management tab on the vertical sub-menu.